tgvaughan/icytree/manual/manual.md

     [Newick tree format](https://en.wikipedia.org/wiki/Newick_format) strings.
     In this format, each edge may have a length and each node may have a single label.
 Multiple Newick tree format strings are separated by newlines.
+    **Note that when multiple trees are specified, each Newick string must be terminated by a semicolon ';'.**

 2. NEXUS files with a trees block